-Entity Country of incorporation and operations Percentage of interest 2016 Percent of intere 2015 an 2014 est Credicorp Capital Colombia Colombia ,, - 49.00 Inversiones IMT S.A.
+Entity Country of incorporation and operations Percentage of interest 2016 Perce of into 2015

+Credicorp Capital Colombia Colombia - 49.00

+Inversiones IMT S.A.
 Chile - 39.40

 The table below summarizes the financial information of these subsidiaries.
 This information is based on amounts before inter-company eliminations: